 - the scope of language provision - the role of languages such as Mandarin in future pathways to higher education and employment

-We are pleased to be able to include keynote sessions with: Leilah Tott, Assistant Director, Department for Education; Andreas Schleicher, Director, Directorate of Education and Skills, OECD; Rhian Dent, Senior Manager of Standards, Ofqual; Katharine Carruthers, Director, Institute of Education Confucius Institute for Schools, and Pro-Vice-Provost (East Asia), University College London; and Raisa McNab, Chief Executive Officer, Association of Translation Companies.
+We are pleased to have been able to include keynote sessions with: Leilah Tott, Assistant Director, Department for Education; Andreas Schleicher, Director, Directorate of Education and Skills, OECD; Rhian Dent, Senior Manager of Standards, Ofqual; Katharine Carruthers, Programme Director, Mandarin Excellence Programme, Institute of Education; and Pro-Vice-Provost (East Asia), University College London; and Raisa McNab, Chief Executive Officer, Association of Translation Companies.

-The conference will be an opportunity for stakeholders to consider the issues alongside key policy officials who are due to attend from DCMS; DfE; and the NIC.
+The conference was an opportunity for stakeholders to consider the issues alongside key policy officials who attended from DCMS; the DfE; and the NIC.